y-lohse/flexible-breakpoints/README.md

 $media-phone: 340px;
 ```

-That's mainly because I tend to use those values not only in media queries (but also in container width
+That's mainly because I tend to use those values not only in media queries but also in container width
-for example).
+for example.

 It's not too hard to derive the SASS mixins linked above to work with variables... **but**